Analysis of molecular state ${{\eta}_cD^*}$ and ${J/\psi D^*}$ in the effective Lagrangian approach: molecular state: and

-Using the effective Lagrangian approach, the decay processes of triply charmed four-quark states can be easily deduced, their diagram are shown in Fig.\,\ref{fig:Tcdecay}.
-In addition to the ordinary two-body decays, we also study the possible three-body decays, whose diagrams are shown in Fig.\,\ref{fig:Tcdecay}($c^\prime$-$f^\prime$).
-In the work, we discuss the contribution of three-body decays under one-loop level.
-The decay amplitudes $\mathcal M^{\prime}$ of the four-quark molecular states $T_{J/\psi D^*}$ and $T_{\eta_c D^*}$ are given as follows,
+Within the effective Lagrangian approach, the decay processes of the molecular states $\eta_c D^*$ and $J/\psi D^*$ can be easily derived, their diagrams are presented in Fig.\,\ref{fig:Tcdecay}.
+In addition to the conventional two-body decays, we also investigate possible three-body decays, whose diagrams are shown in Fig.\,\ref{fig:Tcdecay}.
+In the work, we discuss the contribution of three-body decays arising at the one-loop level.
+The decay amplitudes $\mathcal M^{\prime}$ for the molecular states $T_{J/\psi D^*}$ and $T_{\eta_c D^*}$ are given as follows,